Find an Extension Specialist near you

 South West | £28 |

 Builders will either work on a day rate, hourly rate, or a fixed fee.
 As property extensions take several weeks, the labour is a huge part of the cost.
-On average, builders in the UK charge between £24 and £28 per hour, which goes up to £43 per hour in London.
+On average, builders in the UK charge between £24 and £28 per hour.
+Building an extension in London is more expensive given the higher cost of living, so you could pay up to £43 per hour in London.

 Fixtures and fittings - The fixtures and fittings will also determine the costs.
 Luxury materials such as Velux windows or marble flooring will add more costs to the project.
 Likewise, your extension will need insulation and external rendering.
 There’s also the cost of installing electricity and plumbing to consider too.

-If you love your home or the area you live in, but lack the space you need then absolutely.
-Extending your property can breathe new life into it, creating a warm and inviting space to raise your family in.
+If you love your home or the area you live in, but lack the space you need, then getting an extension is absolutely something to consider.
+Extending your property can breathe new life into it, creating a warm and inviting space to raise your family in, without the hassle of buying and selling.